gems-uff/debugprov/README.md

 Basic Usage
 -----------

-To start an algorithmic debugging session of a defective Python program, you should run
+To start an algorithmic debugging session of a defective Python program, you should run:
 ```bash
 $ debugprov program.py
 ```